 6. Solar pool heating installation

 Now that you’re all set and decided on getting a solar pool heater, you need to do one more important thing: Find a licensed professional to do the installation work.
+You may contact your pool builder for advice.
 Since solar heating systems require proper installation and involve a substantial investment, be sure to find the right company that’ll help you with your solar pool heating needs.

 Check for customer reviews.
 This can help you gain insights into how your prospective installation partners work.
 If there is a comment thread about your prospective installer, probe or ask questions to help you gauge the quality of their service.